ConCarolinas 2019 / Deep South Con 57 thoughts, experiences & rebirth

 The Rebel Award is a lifetime achievement award for a science fiction fan who has done a great deal for Southern Fandom.
 They gave it to Jeff Smith (JustUs Productions) and myself.
 Between me and Jeff, we have been involved with almost 100 cons, not all gaming MACE events.
 Many of them were in fact fandom events, although those giving us the award probably did not know that.
 I suppose they saw the body of work that they knew of, between the both of us and gave it to us.

 The Rubble award is given to the person who has done the most *to* southern fandom in the past year.
-This is intended to be less an honor and more of a ribbing but usually good-naturedly.
+This is intended to be less an honor and more of a ribbing but good-natured.
 The Rubble is not an officially-sponsored award and some cons don’t even do it.
-I didn’t when I was con chair.
+I didn’t when I was 2010 con chair.
 According to the staff who I talked to later, I got that because it’s my fault for bringing a certain person that nearly bankrupted the con, into the committee in the first place.

 Both I consider an honor and an apology for the stuff I want through 6 years ago.
 I was bitter, angry and had a hard time getting over it.
 It took a while but everything has come full circle and all the chickens came home to roost.
 I consider this closure.
 Does that mean I will come back?
 Heck no, my fandom is all but dead.
 I would not have my heart in it and would just treat it as another task to get done.
 Additionally, they are paying me a small fee to run gaming.
 I am not going to drop that to take the same abuse and deal with the same crazy people all over again for free.
 Nope, my time is too valuable to me.